 Noninvasive Multiplexed Neuromodulation via Acoustically Targeted Chemogenetics

-Research work at Rice University with the Szablowski Lab for Noninvasive Neuroengineering, Feb 2022 to present
+Research work at Rice University with the Szablowski Lab for Noninvasive Neuroengineering, Feb 2022 to May 2024

-My project aims to assess whether ATAC can target and modulate multiple sites independently.
-If successful, we could independently modulate different nodes of neural networks to treat complex disorders.
+Our project aimed to assess whether ATAC can target and modulate multiple sites independently.
+If successful, we could independently modulate different nodes of neural networks to study and treat complex disorders.